Stuycs-K/finalprojectapcs-3-agoes-ardian-chen-stephen/DEVLOG-Ardian.md

 ### 2024-05-30 - Coding
 Continued testing drawing boardspaces, able to show name and price of property, created two spaces, added indicator for owner

+### 2024-06-1 - Coding
+Completed the board and completed MVP logic, using Stephen's work.